Racism & Diversity. Now That I Know, What Can I Do?

 Town Hall Panelists

 Cheryl Procter-Rogers is a PR and business strategist and executive coach for A Step Ahead, a global consulting practice.
-She counsels clients in the areas of crisis communications, strategic planning, business strategy, organization development, change management, public relations, leadership development and internal communications.
+She counsels clients in crisis communications, strategic planning, business strategy, organization development, change management, public relations, leadership development, and internal communications.
 Cheryl is a Past Public Relations Society of America President.

-Bill Imada is chairman and CEO of IW Group, which he cofounded three decades ago and focuses on the growing multicultural and cross-generational markets.
-His areas of expertise include marketing, advertising, public relations, cross-cultural communications, crises management, training and development, and community relations.
+Bill Imada is chairman and CEO of IW Group, which he co-founded three decades ago and focuses on the growing multicultural and cross-generational markets.
+His expertise includes marketing, advertising, public relations, cross-cultural communications, crisis management, training and development, and community relations.

-Rosanna Fiske is SVP Corporate Communications at Wells Fargo.
-She is a strategic communications executive expert in driving comprehensive corporate communications, reputation management, marketing, advertising and public relations strategies including experience in international and multicultural markets.
-Proven track record with significant P&L experience.
-She is also past Public Relations Society of America.
+Rosanna Fiske is SVP of Corporate Communications at Wells Fargo.
+She is a strategic communications executive expert in driving comprehensive corporate communications, reputation management, marketing, advertising, and public relations strategies including experience in international and multicultural markets.
+She has proven track record with significant P&L experience.
+She is also a past Public Relations Society of America.

 “Minneapolis is not a black problem.
 It is an American problem.
 Equality before the law is as American as the flag.
 We will have change when all Americans realize that this is a problem and that Black Lives Matter,” said former Director of Homeland Security Jeh Johnson on GPS with Fareed Zakaria.

-I hope to see you at this important event, as we convene to discuss what we can do to help heal our nation.
+I hope to see you at this critical event as we convene to discuss what we can do to help heal our nation.